-- Keith D. Mixon, Chair, is a citrus grower and past Chair of the board of the Florida Fruit and Vegetable Association.
+Keith D. Mixon, Chair, is a citrus grower and past Chair of the board of the Florida Fruit and Vegetable Association.
 He and his family owned and operated SunnyRidge Farms prior to being sold to Dole Food Company, he then served as President of Dole Berry Company.
-Mr. Mixon is a member of the District Advisory Committee.
-His principal occupation and employment for the past five years has been self-employed farmer. - Randy L. Larson, Vice-Chair, was appointed to the Board in December 2016 as the Association's second Outside Director.
+Mr. Mixon is a member of the DAC committee.
+His principal occupation and employment for the past five years has been self-employed farmer.

+Randy L. Larson, Vice-Chair, was appointed to the Board in December 2016 as the Association's second Outside Director.
 He is a licensed professional engineer, a registered general contractor in Florida.
-His principal occupation and employment for the past five years has been with R Larson Company. - Daniel T. Aprile was elected to the Board in April 2019.
+His principal occupation and employment for the past five years has been with R Larson Company.

+Daniel T. Aprile was elected to the Board in April 2019.
 Mr. Aprile is the Manager of Golden A Cattle Company, LLC and Aprile Farms, Inc. located in Tampa.
 Mr. Aprile is a former member of the Hillsborough County Independent Oversight Committee and on the Hillsborough County Agricultural Economic Development Council.
 He is also a past president of the Hillsborough County Farm Bureau.
+His principal occupation and employment for the past five years has been with Golden A Cattle Company, LLC and Aprile Farms, Inc.

+Erin H. Archey was elected to the Board in June 2023.
+Mrs. Archey is the Corporate Treasurer for A. DUDA & Sons, Inc. She currently serves on the DUDA Board of Directors, the St. Luke's Lutheran Church and School Foundation, and the Seminole County Farm Bureau Board, where she previously served as President.
+Her principal occupation and employment for the past five years has been with DUDA.

-His principal occupation and employment for the past five years has been with Golden A Cattle Company, LLC and Aprile Farms, Inc. - Robert M. Behr was re-elected to the Board in June 2022.
-Dr. Behr is the former CEO of Citrus World, Inc. and having retired from that role at the end of 2022 still remains active in the organization.
+Robert M. Behr was re-elected to the Board in June 2022.
+Dr. Behr is the former CEO of Florida's Natural Growers and having retired from that role at the end of 2022 still remains active in the organization as a citrus grower supplying fruit through its Cooperative Members.
+Florida's Natural Growers is a citrus growing, processing, and marketing cooperative.
 Dr. Behr is also a member of the CoBank board of directors.
-His principal occupation and employment for the past five years has been as the CEO of Citrus World, Inc. and its subsidiaries. - Jenny R. Black has served on the Board since 2014.
+His principal occupation and employment for the past five years has been as the CEO of Florida's Natural Growers and its subsidiaries.

+Jenny R. Black has served on the Board since 2014.
 Mrs. Black is a partner in multiple citrus growing operations and is a member of Peace River Packing, a citrus growing cooperative.
-Mrs. Black has more than 20 years experience in the Information Technology field and her primary employment since 2008 has been managing her own IT consulting practice.
+Mrs. Black has more than 20 years experience in the Information Technology field, and her primary employment since 2008 has been managing her own IT consulting practice.
 Jenny Black Consulting, LLC serves clients in the transportation and agriculture industries.
 Mrs. Black was elected to the AgFirst Farm Credit Bank Board in August 2018 and is a director of the Farm Credit Council, a trade organization.
-Mrs. Black also serves on the Polk County 4-H Foundation Board, the Advisory Board for Volunteers in Service to the Elderly (VISTE), and the Board of Trustees at All Saints Academy.
+Mrs. Black also serves on the Polk County 4-H Foundation Board and the National Watermelon Promotion Board.